NelloKudo/osu-winello/README.md

 ## OR

+## If you wanna install without dependencies
+./osu-winello.sh --no-deps

-./osu-winello.sh --basic #if you want a clean install without tweaks (advanced)
+## If you want a clean install without tweaks (advanced)  (--no-deps also works here)
+./osu-winello.sh --basic
 ```

 You can now launch osu! with: